ARTICLES

 International Women's Day's history contains several significant beginnings.
 The devastating Triangle Shirtwaist Factory fire in New York, which happened in 1911 and killed 146 garment workers — 123 women and girls and 23 men — is supposed to be remembered on this day.
 Italian and Jewish immigrant women and girls, ages 14 to 23, made up the majority of the victims.
 In addition, two other significant international events are remembered on this day: a strike by female garment workers on March 8, 1857, in New York, which resulted in the establishment of the first women's union in the US, and a strike by Russian women on the same day in 1917.

-Mimosas are the flowers that symbolize International Women's Day.
 They were chosen as a powerful emblem for Women's Day by feminists in Italy.
-To commemorate the inaugural International Women's Day following the end of World War II, they chose the flower in 1946. which at this time feels much more relevant.
+To commemorate the inaugural International Women's Day following the end of World War II, they chose the flower in 1946 which at this time, feels much more relevant.

 The Cultivation of the Mimosa Flower in Italy

-To maintain a healthy look, the mimosa flower needs a mild climate all year round and prefers warm and sunny places.
-They can withstand temperatures all the way down to -5 degrees Celsius (23 degrees Fahrenheit) without suffering irreparable damage.
+To maintain a healthy look, it needs a mild climate all year round and prefers warm and sunny places.
+They can withstand temperatures as low as -5 degrees Celsius (23 degrees Fahrenheit) without suffering irreparable damage.
 In the Riviera di Ponente, the climate to grow mimosas is ideal, as winters are mild and temperatures rarely drop below freezing.

-The mimosa flower, with its delicate and fluffy appearance, can be a beautiful addition to floral arrangements, adding softness, texture, and a pop of color, just in time for one of the biggest and most heartfelt commemorations and celebrations of the year: International Women's Day.
-Here are some ways it can be used to create a dreamy bouquet or gift for that special woman in your life:
+With a perfectly round and fluffy appearance, this flower can be a beautiful addition to floral arrangements, adding softness, texture, and a pop of color, just in time for one of the biggest commemorations of the year.
+Here are some ways it can be used to create a symbolic bouquet or gift for that special woman in your life:

-When working with mimosa flowers, it's important to handle them gently due to their delicate nature and to keep them hydrated to prolong their freshness and vibrancy in arrangements.
+When working with mimosa flowers, it's important to handle them gently due to their delicate nature and to keep them hydrated to prolong their freshness and color in arrangements.
 This International Women's Day, give the significant women in your lives mimosa flowers as a symbol of your care, love, and admiration for everything women do.
-They are a lovely emblem of femininity and womanhood.
 Are you a declared fan of mimosa flowers yet?

 YOU MAY ALSO LIKE